johannesugb/johannesugb.github.io/_posts/wip2021-05-01-why-do-opengl-proj-matrices-fail-in-vulkan.md

 _Figure 2:_ Typical spaces in a 3D application include world and view space, which are generally-user defined.
 Graphics pipelines dictate some conventions about other spaces, though, namely clip space, NDC space, and framebuffer space.
 Between clip space and NDC space several fixed-function operations are performed (from left to right: backface culling, primitive clipping, homogeneous division) which are indicated with circular symbols.
 Different spaces are indicated with rectangles.

-What we have talked about so far is the projection matrix $\bi{P}$ which transforms into clip space.
+What we have talked about so far is the projection matrix $P$ which transforms into clip space.
 A key point which needs to be understood is that **the graphics API** defines how clip space shall look like.
 And here we have differences between OpenGL and Vulkan: While OpenGL expects the clip space to be _left-handed_, Vulkan expects it to be _right-handed_.
 There are several crucial fixed-function operations happening between clip space and NDC space (shown in _Figure 2_) which are performed in the following order:

 1. Backface culling
 2. Primitive clipping